 - Asset Financing: If you have already acquired hotel equipment and machinery, then you may be applicable for asset financing.
 If you paid for that equipment out of your own pocket rather than through equipment financing, then you can use your new assets as the security for your loan.
 The fact that you have an asset acting as security for your loan means that you will pay less in interest rates.

 - Merchant Cash Advance: This can be a beneficial option for those in the hotel industry.
 That’s because you will be accepting a large number of your payments via credit cards and debit cards.
-A merchant cash advance works by allowing you to make your loan repayments solely through the money that you make through those card payments.
+A merchant cash advance works by allowing you to make your payments solely through the money that you make through those card receipts.
 You will pay a percentage of each amount every month, week, or day, meaning that the busier you are, the quicker you’ll be able to pay off your initial cash advance.
 It’s one of the options that is renowned for high acceptance rates, although your credit rating will affect how much of a percentage you will pay on each payment that you receive from hotel guests, and how often you pay it.

 - Invoice Financing: This will only be suitable if you have been in business for a while (so, not new entrepreneurs).
 If your hotel plans are an extension of an existing hotel portfolio, then you may be applicable for invoice financing.
 Hotels invariably have limited access to their profits due to a growing collection of unpaid invoices, and invoice financing uses those to guarantee the return of any money that they lend.
 The lender takes a set percentage of any invoice that is paid.
 Invoice financing can be a great way to have better control over your cash flow and maintain a greater ongoing level of working capital.